John Hunter Gowan II: Yeomanry leader

-His extreme methods of law enforcement in fact verged on what would in modern parlance as terrorism.
+His extreme methods of law enforcement in fact verged on what would in modern parlance be called terrorism.
 The following excerpt describes one such incident:

-'It was Hunter Gowan who had the final say regarding the fate of the rebels in the Shillelagh, Carnew and Clonegal area.
+It was Hunter Gowan who had the final say regarding the fate of the rebels in the Shillelagh, Carnew and Clonegal area.
 It was he who ordered De Renzy to shoot six prisoners in the Bay at Clonegal as an example to the other residents of the village of what happened to those who helped the rebels.
-(Actually we are told that De Renzy managed to save lives of the men by a trick).'
+(Actually we are told that De Renzy managed to save lives of the men by a trick).

 Brutality

 John Hunter Gowan II was execrated for his brutality as a magistrate and commander of the Wingfield Yeomanry (the "Black Mob") in 1798.
-The group was responsible for a 'reign of terror' on the resident Catholic peasantry in an era of widespread anti-Catholic persecution.
+The group was responsible for a "reign of terror" on the resident Catholic peasantry in an era of widespread anti-Catholic persecution.